Tim Hortons: Roll Up the Rim to Win campaign

-Each February, Tim Hortons holds a marketing campaign called Roll Up the Rim to Win.
+Each February, Tim Hortons holds a marketing campaign titled "Roll Up the Rim to Win".
 As of 2007, over 31 million prizes were distributed each year, including cars, televisions, and store products.
 Customers determine if they have won prizes by unrolling the rim on their paper cups when they have finished their drink, revealing the result underneath.
 Prizes are not distributed randomly country-wide; each of the company's distribution regions has distinct prize-winning odds.
 The idea for the campaign began in 1985 when Roger Wilson of one of Tim Hortons' supplier of cups, Lily Cup company, approached Tim Hortons with a new idea to increase their sales.
 Wilson explained his company had created a new cup design that allowed a message to be printed under the rim; the cup type cost no more than the current one and could enable a promotion or contest.
 Recognizing the opportunity to promote coffee in the normally weak sales period in the spring, the Roll Up the Rim to Win campaign was first held in 1986 when the biggest prize was a snack box of Timbits.
 In 2008, over 88% of major prizes were redeemed.

-The contest is popular enough that Paul Kind has invented the Rimroller (as seen on Dragons' Den), a device for rolling up the rim mechanically.
+The contest is popular enough that Paul Kind invented the Rimroller (as seen on Dragons' Den), a device for rolling up the rim mechanically.

-In honour of Canada's sesquicentennial, a special edition of the Roll Up the Rim promotion was held in July 2017, with prizes including an "Ultimate Canadian Vacation" valued at $10,000.